-The Cartier Foundation is currently presenting the exhibition “The Yanomami Struggle” while the Yanomami are currently struggling against the gold industry which is destroying their territory!
+The Fondation Cartier presented the exhibition “The Yanomami Struggle” in 2020 while the Yanomami struggled (and are still struggling now) against the gold industry which is destroying their territory and against the gold miners who are spreading the coronavirus!

-None of their luxury gold baubles are on sale at the foundation, but Cartier, a merchant of luxury gold items since 1847 with a turnover of 401 574 600.00 € as of March 31, 2018, created its foundation with funds from the sale of gold and diamonds.
+None of their luxury gold baubles are on sale at the foundation, but Cartier, a merchant of luxury gold items since 1847 with a turnover of 441,351,000 € as of 31 March 2019, created its foundation with funds from the sale of gold and diamond luxury jewelry, watches and accessories.

 Alain-Dominique Perrin is a French businessman who joined Cartier in 1969 as a commercial attaché to develop sales.
 He was president of the Cartier company from 1975 to 1998 and founder, in 1984, of the Cartier Foundation for contemporary art.